Top 10 Outdoor Activities for School Kids

 Breath in the fresh air and dive into a wild adventure with our definitive list of the Top 10 Outdoor Activities.

-Do your kids like solving mysteries?
-Get their detective skills to work by downloading and printing your very own PuzzleTrail with everything your family needs to follow a self guided, mystery themed Sydney walk.
+Get their detective skills to work by downloading and printing your very own PuzzleTrail with everything your family needs to follow a self-guided, mystery-themed Sydney walk.
 It's like a scavenger hunt where you must work as a team to problem solve and learn local fun facts along the way.
 It's fun, it's educational and it encourages kids to get active in the outdoors!
 What's not to love?

 Sydney Olympic Park’s Urban Jungle Adventure Park is another outdoor high ropes adventure course up in the trees, with 5 courses and over 50 challenging and creative aerial activities.
 Each course finishes with its own fantastic flying fox.